louisgiord/Skin_lesion_segmentation/README.md

 03/10/24 : Choice of the implementation strategy.
 Questions on the articles.

 17/09/24 : goal = finalizing the pre-processing in order to then start the segmentation part itself.
-WOrk divide between the bith of us :
+Work divided between the both of us :
-- shading attenuation for Louis
+- Shading attenuation for Louis
 - Hair removal for Maëliss
 - Black removal for both of us